mattydevicce/pluto/u1-becoming-a-developer/d03-javascript/__lesson__/loop_lesson.md

 - **What are we going to learn?**

-> - Is the concept of looping unfamiliar to any of you?
-What are some ways we use loops in our everyday lives?
 > - Who listens to music here?
+What's your favorite song?
 There is a loop button so you could listen to your favorite songs over and over again.
 > - I think you all know where I'm going with this.
 We'll be learning about programming loops.

 - **Why is this important?**